-Headsets tend to get a fair battering.
+Headsets don't have the easiest life.
 They’re in the direct line of fire of everything that gets thrown off the front wheel and are subject to regular jet-wash abuse.
-Last month we showed you how to service a headset.
-This month we're showing you what to do if it's too late for that and your headset needs replacing.
+If your headset has seen better days and servicing your bearings doesn't rectify your problems, then it's time to replace your headset.
 This guide will also help if you're fitting a new fork.

 Previously, headset replacement was a bike shop job, but you can now buy an affordable headset press and do the job in the comfort of your own kitchen.
-Make sure you do it right, as ham-fisted fitting can seriously damage – and even write off – your frame.
+However, make sure you do it right, as a ham-fisted approach to fitting can seriously damage – and even write off – your precious frame.

 - Headset press

 - Torque wrench

 Step 1: A workstand will make life a lot easier for this job.
 Without one you're going to spend a lot of time scrabbling on the floor on your knees.